Victorious among his people, conqueror

 Rebellion, the valiant

 Nimrod was the grandson of Ham (one of Noah's three sons who survived the flood).
-The Bible states he was "a mighty hunter before (meaning against or in opposition to) the Lord."
-(Genesis 10:9).
-He began the city of Babel (leading to the kingdom of Babylon) and built the city of Nineveh in the land of Assyria.
+The Bible states he was "a mighty hunter before (meaning against or in opposition to) the Lord" (Genesis 10:9).
+He began the city of Babel (leading to the kingdom of Babylon), constructed the famous Tower of Babel, and then built the city of Nineveh in the land of Assyria.

 Genesis 10:8 - 9, 1Chronicles 1:10, Micah 5:6